-The seventh order of business are staff reports by the District Attorney, District Engineer, and the District Manager.
-The District Manager will report on (i) Supervisor of Elections letter on the number of Qualified Electors within the District as of April 15, 2023, (ii) the remainder of the Fiscal Year 2023 meeting schedule; and (iii) Financial Statements (unaudited) for the periods ending January 31, 2023, February 28, 2023, and March 31, 2023.
+The fifth order of business are staff reports by the District Attorney, District Engineer, and the District Manager.
+The District Manager will report on (I) the remainder of the Fiscal Year 2025 meeting schedule; and (III) Financial Statements (unaudited) for the periods ending May31, 2024, and June 30, 2024.

-The remainder of the agenda is standard in nature, and in the meantime, if you have any questions and/or comments before the meeting, please do not hesitate to contact me directly at (954) 658-4900.
+If you have any questions and/or comments before the meeting, please do not hesitate to contact me directly by phoning (954) 658-4900.
+Sincerely, amus A Word